-Download our 'What is engineering' leaflet for more information because whatever you’re into – whether it's music or wildlife, sport or computer games, there's a world of exciting possibilities on offer.
-You could travel the world, meet interesting people and improve people’s lives.
+Download our 'What is engineering' leaflet for more information because whatever you’re into – whether it's music or wildlife, sport or space – there's a world of exciting possibilities on offer as there are loads of different types of engineering.
+You could travel the world, earn a great wage, meet interesting people and help transform lives.

-Find out more about what it’s like to be an engineer by listening to some engineers talk about their jobs and what inspired them on our Real jobs page.
+Find out more about what it’s like to be an engineer by hearing from engineers about their jobs and what inspires them on our Real jobs page.

-If you’re interested in finding out more about engineering and the careers it could lead to, download this resource to find out more about engineering and the different routes into the sector.Download the leaflet
+If you’re interested in finding out more about engineering and the exciting and rewarding careers you could be doing in the future, download this leaflet for inspiration.Download the leaflet